Rask-yo/Nitro-gen/README.md

 # Nitro-gen
-A Nitro generator made in python and opensurce, Have Fun! :)
+A Nitro generator made in python Have Fun! :)

 # TUTORIAL: